Quality since 1922

 Which clinical thermometer is best for newborn and baby?

-However, the optimal solution for rectal measurement of fever on the market is definitely the ExpressTemp Pro from reer.
+However, the optimal solution for rectal measurement of fever on the market is the ExpressTemp Pro from reer.
 With a measuring time of 10 seconds, it is very fast, and the flexible measuring tip makes measuring gentle and comfortable for your baby.
 In addition, it has a particularly large, illuminated display and is therefore perfect for use at night.
-Thanks to the gold-plated tip, the ExpressTemp Pro is also suitable for allergy sufferers and is particularly gentle on sensitive baby skin.
-This was recently confirmed by ETM magazine, which awarded the device the test mark VERY GOOD.
+Thanks to the gold-plated tip, the ExpressTemp Pro is also suitable for those with allergies and is particularly gentle on sensitive baby skin.
+This was recently confirmed by ETM magazine, which awarded the device the test mark "VERY GOOD".

 How to clean the clinical thermometer?

 A fever always means that the immune system is busy.
 Accordingly, sufficient hygiene is important when taking a temperature.
 We therefore recommend the use of alcohol (75% isopropyl alcohol) to disinfect the clinical thermometer after taking the temperature.
-You can get the alcohol in the pharmacy, almost every pharmacy offers it in the form of swabs especially for disinfection.
+You can get the alcohol in the pharmacy, almost every pharmacy offers it in the form of swabs, especially for disinfection.
 For hygienic reasons, we also recommend using a separate clinical thermometer for each family member.